Tom Sosnoff

 Tom Sosnoff (born March 6, 1957) is an entrepreneur, options trader, co-founder of Thinkorswim and tastytrade, and founder of Dough, Inc. He was senior vice president of trading and strategic initiatives at TD Ameritrade.
-Sosnoff promotes option trading as an important financial strategy for the individual investor.
-He has promoted this view by founding an online financial network, tastytrade, and by developing software products to support individual investor options trading.
+Sosnoff promotes option trading as a financial strategy for the individual investor.

 Early life and education

 Sosnoff, a native New Yorker, got his first job as a caddie at the age of 13.
 In 1979, Sosnoff received a BA degree in political science from University at Albany, SUNY and immediately began working for Drexel Burnham Lambert.

 Career

-Starting in the early 1980s, Sosnoff, through the Sosnoff Sheridan Group, was a lead market maker at the Chicago Board Options Exchange.
-By 1999, Sosnoff believed that option trading would largely move online and that individual investors would become interested in trading options if they had the software tools to do so.
-This led to his co-founding of Thinkorswim in 1999.
-In 2009, Thinkorswim was sold to TD Ameritrade for approximately $606 million and Sosnoff personally received $84 million.
-In 2011, Sosnoff announced that $20 million in venture capital had been raised to support his idea for a financial network called tastytrade.
-His aim in founding tastytrade was to create a financial news show focusing on options, which mixes content with comedy somewhat like the "Daily Show".
+Sosnoff worked as a market maker at the Chicago Board Options Exchange through the Sosnoff Sheridan Group in the 1980s.
+In 1999, Sosnoff co-founded Thinkorswim, an online brokerage firm specializing in options trading for individuals.
+In 2009, Thinkorswim was sold to TD Ameritrade for $750 million and Sosnoff personally received $84 million from the sale.
+In 2011, Sosnoff announced that $20 million in venture capital had been raised for his new company tastytrade.
+His aim in founding tastytrade was to create a financial news show focusing on options, mixing content with comedy similar to the "Daily Show".
 In 2014, a Silicon Valley venture fund, Technology Crossover Ventures, invested $25 million into Dough Inc., also founded by Sosnoff, which includes tastytrade.

-In 2014, Sosnoff was co-winner of the EY Entrepreneur of the Year Midwest Award.
+In January 2021, tastytrade was acquired by IG Group for $1 billion.